vaisthesigma/odin-recipes/README.md

 ## Acknowledgments

-I'd like to thank The Odin Project for their guidance and support.
+I'd like to thank the team at (The Odin Project) for their guidance and support.

 ## Contact